-Participants will graduate from the program if the following requirements are met:
+Participants will graduate from the program (and not be subject to any further jail sentence or sanctions for this offense) if the following requirements are met:

-- 1. NO positive urinalyses and/or breath tests within three months of commencement. - If the participant has a positive urinalysis and/or breathe test within three months of anticipated graduation date, contract will be extended three months from the date of positive urinalysis and/or breath test.
-Participant must have three months of sobriety in order to graduate. - 2.
-NO missed urinalysis and/or breath test in Phase V. - 3.
-NO missed court dates, treatment sessions, or case management appointments in Phase V. - The Court reserves discretion to deny graduation and extend the contract if a miss occurs in Phase V - 4.
-Any violation in Phase V will extend time in the phase as directed by the Drug Treatment Court Team. - 5.
-Complete all five phases of the program, and approval of the Drug Treatment Court Judge. - 6.
-Completion of an aftercare plan with the case manager. - 7.
-Pay all financial obligations associated with the offenses. - 8.
-Upon graduation, prior participants who have not been sentenced may be subject to continued supervision and drug testing through the WCS Pretrial Supervision Program, as requested by the DTC Judge and team.
+- 1. NO positive urinalyses and/or breath tests within six months of commencement. - If the participant has a positive urinalyses and/or breath test within six months of anticipated graduation date, contract will be extended for six months from date of positive urinalysis and/or breath test.
+Participant must have six months of sobriety in order to graduate. - 2.
+NO missed urinalysis and/or breath test within six months of commencement. - First missed urinalysis and/or breath test during last six months of contract may extend contract a minimum of one week.
+Second or subsequent missed urinalyses and/or breath test during last six months of contract may extend contract for a minimum of two months from date of missed urinalysis and/or breath test. - 3.
+NO missed court dates, treatment sessions, or case management appointments within six months of commencement. - The Court reserves discretion to deny graduation and extend the contract if a miss occurs within six months of graduation. - 4.
+Complete all four phases of the program. - 5.
+Pay all financial obligations associated with the offenses - i.e.: program participation fees, SCRAM fees, fines, court costs, attorney fees, Huber fees, and treatment and assessment costs.